DooPhiLong/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/Solution.md

 ```
 ![image](https://user-images.githubusercontent.com/120476961/226347535-f6d3711e-82e9-4834-b4b0-cbc485322e3a.png)
 #### 9. What was the total volume of pizzas ordered for each hour of the day?
+- DATEPART : Returns a time value of the passed argument, which can be a day, month, year, quarter, hour, minute, second, millisecond...
+The return value is an integer (int).
 ```sql
 SELECT DATEPART(HOUR, [order_time]) as Hour, count(*) as AMount  FROM #customer_orders group by DATEPART(HOUR, [order_time])
 ```
 ![image](https://user-images.githubusercontent.com/120476961/226347241-8a89fca2-c4be-420c-a389-16d776807c1c.png)
 #### 10. What was the volume of orders for each day of the week?
+- DATENAME : Returns a time value of the passed argument, which can be a day, month, year, quarter, hour, minute, second, millisecond...
+The return value is of type string (ASCII).
 ```sql
 SELECT DATENAME(WEEKDAY,[order_time]) as Day, count(*) as AMount  FROM #customer_orders group by DATENAME(WEEKDAY,[order_time])